Jeong-m1n/Jeong-m1n/README.md

 ### Hi there 👋

+### Let me introduce myself
+Hello , I'm greeny in Github..
+This document is just a demo version of my practice

 <!--
 **Jeong-m1n/Jeong-m1n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.